 SCOPE OF WORK

-Furnish all labor, materials, equipment and incidentals required to design, fabricate, install, test, finish paint and place in satisfactory operation monorail systems, monorail trolley, and hoist, as shown on the Drawings and as specified herein.
+Provide all labor, materials, equipment, and incidentals needed for the design, fabrication, installation, testing, final painting, and satisfactory operation of monorail systems, monorail trolley, and hoist, as outlined in the Drawings and specified here.

-The systems shall be complete with track, trolleys, hoists, hangers, clips, stops, fittings, bracing, supporting steel (other than main structural system), electrification and all appurtenances necessary to complete the installation.
-A source of 120 Volt, single phase electrical power will be furnished and installed to a disconnect switch adjacent to each system using an electrically operated hoist or trolley, under Division 16 and as shown on the Drawings.
-All other conduit and wire as required for a complete system shall be furnished and installed under this Section and in accordance with Division 16.
+The systems should be fully equipped with track, trolleys, hoists, hangers, clips, stops, fittings, bracing, support steel (excluding the main structural system), electrification, and all other necessary components for a complete installation.
+A 120 Volt, single phase electric power source will be provided and installed beside each system using an electrically operated hoist or trolley, as depicted in Division 16 and the Drawings.
+All remaining conduit and wire needed for a complete system should also be provided and installed under this Section and in accordance with Division 16.

-Design of the monorail track has been provided by the Engineer and is shown on the Structural Drawings.
-Contractor shall coordinate with the monorail equipment manufacturer to determine design aspects of trolley and hoist should they differ from that as designed.
+The Engineer has supplied the monorail track design, which can be found in the Structural Drawings.
+The Contractor should coordinate with the monorail equipment manufacturer to determine design aspects of the trolley and hoist, should they differ from the provided design.

-Contractor shall confirm location of the monorail, trolley, and hoist to ensure that it lines up with the proposed pumps and motor centerline.
-Coordinate all related shop drawings potentially affecting location of the progressing cavity pumps inclusive of the piping shop drawings, pump and motor shop drawings, etc.
+The Contractor must confirm the monorail, trolley, and hoist locations to ensure alignment with the proposed pumps and motor centerline.
+Coordinate all related shop drawings that might affect the location of the progressing cavity pumps, including the piping shop drawings, pump and motor shop drawings, etc.

 MEASUREMENT AND PAYMENT

-No separate payment will be made for monorail and hoist systems.
-Include the cost for this work in the lump sum base bid.
+Separate payment for monorail and hoist systems will not be provided.
+Include this work's cost in the lump sum base bid.

 RELATED WORK

-Miscellaneous metal work is included in Section 05500.
+Section 05500 includes miscellaneous metal work.

-Field painting is included in Section 09901.
+Section 09901 covers field painting.

-Pre-Engineered Metal Building included in Section 13341.
+Pre-Engineered Metal Building is incorporated in Section 13341.

-Except as otherwise specified herein, electrical work is included under Division 16.
+Except as otherwise specified here, Division 16 includes all electrical work.

 SUBMITTALS

-Submit to the Engineer, in accordance with Section 01300, shop drawings showing erection methods and details.
+Submit to the Engineer, in line with Section 01300, shop drawings detailing erection methods.

-Provide Certified AutoCAD dimensional fabrication drawings.
+Supply Certified AutoCAD dimensional fabrication drawings.

-Provide manufacturer’s cut sheets and catalogs for trolley, hoist, rail, and all items provided.
+Present manufacturer’s cut sheets and catalogs for the trolley, hoist, rail, and all provided items.

-The total weight of the equipment as well as weights of individual components.
+Provide the total weight of the equipment as well as the weights of individual components.

-Provide wiring schematics.
+You should also include wiring schematics.

-Copies of a certificate of compliance with OSHA, Part 1910, Subpart N, Section 1910.179 - Overhead and Gantry Cranes, shall be submitted at the time that shop drawings are submitted.
+You must submit copies of an OSHA compliance certificate, Part 1910, Subpart N, Section 1910.179 - Overhead and Gantry Cranes, at the time of submitting the shop drawings.

 Design Responsibility

-Certificate of Design: Complete form at end of Section and submit to Engineer prior to manufacture of cranes.
+Complete the Certificate of Design form at the end of this Section and submit to the Engineer before crane manufacturing.

-Support Data: Submit following with Certificate of Design:
+Submit the following with the Certificate of Design:

-Certification, signed by Texas-registered professional engineer, stating that all members, elements and connections are designed to withstand required loads and forces.
+Certification, signed by a Texas-registered professional engineer, confirming that all members, elements, and connections are designed to withstand the required loads and forces.

-Codes and standards to which structural design conforms.
+Specific codes and standards that the structural design complies with.

 Operating and Maintenance Data

-Operating and maintenance instructions shall be furnished to the Engineer as provided in Section 01730.
+Provide operating and maintenance instructions to the Engineer as outlined in Section 01730.

-A factory representative who has complete knowledge of proper operation and maintenance shall be provided for 1 day to instruct representatives of the Owner and Engineer on proper operation and maintenance.
-This work may be done in conjunction with the inspection of the installation and test run as provided under Paragraph 3.02 below.
+Supply a factory representative with extensive knowledge of appropriate operation and maintenance for a day to train representatives of the Owner and Engineer on proper operation and maintenance.
+This training may be conducted along with the installation inspection and test run as specified under Paragraph 3.02 below.

 REFERENCE STANDARDS